Bribery & corruption solicitors

 If you have been accused of bribery and corruption, or are facing investigation by the Serious Fraud Office (SFO), it is essential that you seek advice from an experienced defence solicitor as early as possible.
 If found guilty of bribery offences, the punishment for the business or the individual owners can be very severe - and include unlimited fines or imprisonment.

-At Draycott Browne Solicitors, we have represented a variety of clients in high value fraud cases since 1998, and we have the knowledge required to get the best possible solution for you.
+At Draycott Browne Solicitors, we have a team of fraud lawyers which has represented a variety of clients in high value fraud cases since 1998, and we have the knowledge required to get the best possible solution for you.

-Contact us today by calling +44 (0)161 228 2244 or fill out an enquiry form and we will be in touch at a time that is suited to you.
+Contact us today by calling +44 (0)161 228 2244 or fill out an enquiry form and our specialist fraud solicitors will be in touch at a time that is suited to you.

 About bribery and corruption